CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 ### 2.2 Standard measures

-Together with the basic measures, the following measures correspond to the state of the art in the area of ​​"organization".
+Together with the basic measures, the following measures correspond to the state of the art in the field of "organization".

 #### ORP.1.M6 The tidy workplace [employee]

 All employees should be encouraged to leave their jobs "tidy".
 Unauthorized persons should not have access to confidential information in other workplaces or manipulate business processes or IT systems.
 Employees must therefore ensure that unauthorized persons have no access to IT applications or access to data.
 All employees must check their jobs with the same care and ensure that no sensitive information is freely accessible and the availability, confidentiality or integrity of data can not be adversely affected.
 It must not be possible for unauthorized persons to access data carriers or documents (eg printouts).

 For a short absence during working hours, it is sufficient to lock the room, if possible, and / or to lock IT systems in such a way that accesses are only possible after successful authentication.
-In the event of a planned absence of an employee (eg longer meetings, business trips, holidays, training events), the workplace should be cleaned up so that no data carriers or documents requiring protection are left unlocked at the workplace.
+In the event of a planned absence of an employee (eg longer meetings, business trips, holidays, training events), the workplace must be cleaned up so that no data carriers or documents requiring protection are left unlocked at the workplace.
 For this, the employees need sufficiently dimensioned and lockable storage options, such.
 B. stable cabinets.
 Also, passwords should never be kept visible (as sticky notes on the monitor, in an easily guessed place such as under the desk top or in the unlocked desk drawer) (see ORP.1, A7 Resource Management).

-Supervisors and security management staff should sporadically check jobs to see if vulnerable information is openly accessible and employees point to proper cleanup.
+Security management supervisors and employees should sporadically check jobs to see if vulnerable information is openly accessible and employees point out that they have been properly tidied up.

 #### ORP.1.M7 Device Management [Head of IT, Head of Production and Production, Head of Building Services]